NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 Every dataset you find in Itaipu is a SparkOp.
 The SparkOp class has six important parts:

 - `name` property.
 It decides how your new dataset will be called in places such as Metabase or Databricks once Itaipu runs.
 If `name = "dataset/name-of-dataset"`, then you'll be able to find it by querying dataset.name_of_dataset.

+- `description` property.
+Description of what the dataset does, and why.
+This is useful to avoid confusion and help users to understand your dataset.

 - `inputs` property.
 This is a set with the names of all the datasets you'll use in your query. **DON'T HARDCODE THEM.** Use the values we'll set further on.